sarfraznawaz2005/Phexecute/README.md

 **Note:** Please notice that extensions of those files should be **.txt** although you can name these files anything.

+You can extend Phexecute to any level you want.
+For example, you can use it to create automation commands, deploy scripts, run git commands, etc.

 Please checkout text files in directories under **storage\data** to get an idea of how default menu entries are defined.

+**CAUTION**: Phexecute uses `eval` to run the code.
+It is strongly recommended that you should use it for local testing only and not on production server due to security reasons.
+If you do, you use it on your own risk.

 ## Contribute ##